rogerfitz/magla/README.md

 =====
 A Music Player and Recommendation Website

+Build in the magla folder with virtualenv --distribute env
-Build with pip install -r requirements.txt
+. env/bin/activate (creates a virtual environment to store libraries) pip install -r requirements.txt

-runserver with python http/app.py
+run executing magla/http/app.py
+e.g. python magla/http/app.py

 http is only in use module at the moment.